Why FSBO Fails So Often (And How to Avoid It)

-If you’re thinking about selling your home FSBO (For Sale By Owner), you’re not alone.
+If you’re wondering why FSBO fails so often, start with this: selling your home FSBO (For Sale By Owner) is not just “skip the agent and save the commission.”
 In Amarillo and across the Panhandle, we see it every year: a good house, a motivated seller, a few photos taken on a sunny afternoon… and then weeks of silence.

 You may have heard the line “FSBO fails 90% of the time.”
 That exact percentage gets repeated a lot online, but it isn’t a clean, consistently sourced statistic.
-What is consistently true is that FSBO is a small slice of the market, it tends to be harder than sellers expect, and many FSBO attempts end up converting to an agent-listed sale—or selling to someone the seller already knew.
+What is consistently true is that FSBO is a small slice of the market.
+According to the National Association of Realtors, FSBO sales fell to 5% of home sales in its 2025 Profile of Home Buyers and Sellers, while 91% of sellers used a real estate agent.
+FSBO tends to be harder than sellers expect, and many FSBO attempts end up converting to an agent-listed sale—or selling to someone the seller already knew.

 What “FSBO fails” usually looks like in real life